 Another tale reports that when he went to arrest an outlaw named Oviedo, who was better known as the “Saber Slasher,” Garfias was most definitely not looking forward to the arrest, as the men were personal enemies and Oviedo had threatened to kill Garfias on sight.
 However, he followed through with the warrant and went after the desperado.
 When he found him, Garfias fearlessly walked toward the dangerous man.
 Oviedo wasted no time grabbing his shotgun and firing point-blank at the marshal.
 Again, one of the bad men had underestimated Garfias.
 By the time that the buckshot from Oviedo’s shotgun harmlessly whistled over the marshal’s head, Oviedo had two fatal bullets in his body.

-Yet another story tells of a time that the marshal was confronted by four rowdy cowboys who began to take shots at him from horseback, while Garfias was on foot.
+Yet another story tells of a time when the marshal was confronted by four rowdy cowboys who began to take shots at him from horseback while Garfias was on foot.

-This time too, Garfias prevailed, leaving all four of them laying dead in the dusty street.
-In the meantime, Henry got married to Elena Redondo on April 13, 1883, and the two would eventually have a daughter and a son.
-He also had a number of other interests in addition to his lawman duties, which paid him $100 a month and a $3 bonus for every conviction he obtained.
-The marshal also ran a successful cattle ranch in Castle Springs and established a Spanish newspaper called El Progreso, with his brother-in-law.
+This time too, Garfias prevailed, leaving all four of them lying dead in the dusty street.
+In the meantime, Henry married Elena Redondo on April 13, 1883, and the two would eventually have a daughter and a son.
+He also had several other interests besides his lawman duties, which paid him $100 a month and a $3 bonus for every conviction he obtained.
+The marshal also ran a successful cattle ranch in Castle Springs and established a Spanish newspaper called El Progreso with his brother-in-law.

-Ironically, Henry would not die in one of his many dangerous confrontations, but rather from a fall from a horse.
-On May 2, 1896, while he was riding one of his favorite horses, the animal spooked, threw him off, and rolled on him.
-Though Garfias initially survived the fall, he was also suffering from tuberculosis and pains from several old wounds.
-Seven days later he died on May 8.
+Ironically, Henry would not die in one of his many dangerous confrontations but rather from a fall from a horse.
+On May 2, 1896, while riding one of his favorite horses, the animal spooked, threw him off, and rolled on him.
+Though Garfias initially survived the fall, he also suffered from tuberculosis and pains from several old wounds.
+Seven days later, he died on May 8.